getcarina/getcarina.com/_tutorials/005-docker-swarm-intro.md

 * `swarm-agent` is the client to `swarm-manager`.
 * `swarm-data` is a central data share for a particular segment.

 Usually you do not need to think about these containers.
 However, ensure that you don’t delete all the containers via a command like `docker rm --force 'docker ps -qa'`.
-If you remove these containers the cluster will need to be rebuilt.
+If you remove these containers, the cluster will need to be rebuilt.

 **Note:** As you scale segments, these containers also scale, three containers per segment.

 ### Strategies for distributing containers to segments
-The `scheduler` is responsible for maintaining the life cycle of a container.
+The *scheduler* is responsible for maintaining the life cycle of a container.
 It chooses the best segment in your cluster and starts, stops, destroys the container when asked.
 Different scheduler strategies can be used to pick the best segment to hold a container.

 * `spread` (default): This strategy spreads containers as thinly as possible across all segments in the cluster.
-  If there are identical segments a random one is chosen and the container is placed on that segment.
+  If there are identical segments, a random one is chosen and the container is placed on that segment.
 * `binpack`: This strategy leaves room on the cluster for a large containers by stacking smaller containers on one segment in the cluster.
 * `random`: This strategy places containers on a random segment on the cluster.